Gulf pipefish

 The Gulf pipefish (Syngnathus scovelli) is a species of pipefish in the member of the taxonomic family Sygnathidae.
-Syngnathus scovelli is native to the region of south Florida, United States, the Atlantic Ocean, etc. S. scovelli is similar to the species Opossum pipefish also known by its scientific name as Microphis brachyurus.
+Syngnathus scovelli is native to the region of south Florida, United States, the Atlantic Ocean, etc. S. scovelli is similar to Microphis brachyurus.

 Description

 S. scovelli is an elongated fish encased in body rings.
 They are uniformly brown or dark olive green in color, with silvery, white vertical bars along the sides, sometimes appearing Y-shaped.
 Their maximum size is 183 mm SL, although most gulf pipefish rarely exceed 100 mm SL.
 They have a short snout, its length going into its HL 1.9-2.3 times.
 This species has 18-19 trunk rings and 30-34 tail rings.
 The dorsal fin is moderate in length and spans 2-4 trunk rings and 3-5 tail rings.
 In females, the dorsal fin is usually banded.
 The caudal fin is present and rounded.
 The anal fin is greatly reduced, and the pelvic fins are absent.
 Females have a well-developed keel on their abdomen that is reduced in both juveniles and males.
 Mature males have a brood pouch on their underside that spans 10-13 tail rings.